jmarca/callback_stripper/README.md

 # Credit

 - Senchalabs for Connect.
 I mostly modeled this code after the filter module.
-- steelThread for the excellent `connect-jsonp` middleware
+- steelThread for the `connect-jsonp` middleware